 Reordering the clusters by precision, the recall (r) and precision (p) for each cluster are shown in Table 2.
 In Table 2, C1 is the most relevant cluster with the highest precision, and C4 is the most irrelevant cluster.
-Refering to the definition of recall and precision in (1) and (2), here, R contains all the relevant images within the 60 images retrieved by the text-based method, R is the cluster set, and R is the relevant image set in each cluster.
+Refering to the definition of recall and precision in (1) and (2), here, R contains all the relevant images within the 60 images retrieved by the text-based method, A is the cluster set, and Ra is the relevant image set in each cluster.
 So the recall computed here is different from the true recall rate of the system, which should be the ratio between the number of relevant retrieved images and the number of all relevant images on the Internet.
 Since it is impossible to computer the true recall rate, we use the recall in Table 2 to illustrate the performance of the clustering technique.
-Figure 5(a) shows the average precision and recall for each cluster based on the five queries.
-The average precision and recall for C1 are 92% and 51%.
+Figure 5(a) shows the average precision and recall for C1 are 92% and 51%.
 That means the user can easily find most of the relevant images in this cluster.
 Since a user is usually looking for "some relevant results" rather than "all the relevant stuff" on the Internet, C1 cluster is more meaningful to the user than pages of images which may or may not be relevant.